-We’re going to be comparing roads latest and greatest, the video Mike Pro plus two as Dennes s.M X fifteen.
+We’re going to be comparing roads latest and greatest, the article Mike Pro plus two as Dennes s.M X fifteen.
 You probably have never heard about this micron right here, but it has a couple cool features.

 Then it kind of matches up with this road at about half the price.